LarisaShatil/LarisaShatil/README.md

 ### Introducing page
 My path to the IT field began on February 19, 2021.
 And so far I have learned many interesting, wonderful and outstanding tools.
-I hope some or all of them will be very beneficial in my work.
+I am sure that all of them will be very beneficial in my work.
 Some info about me:<br>

 🔝  I'm a **Software Developer** <br>
 😛  **Speaking languages:** English, Ukrainian, Russian, Polish and Finnish<br>